kheller18/data-structures-algorithms/questions/AWS.md

      ![aws system metrics](../images/aws/web_metrics.png)

 115. What are the different types of virtualization in AWS, and what are the differences between them?
-     + Hardware Virtual Machine (HVM): It is a fully virtualized hardware, where all the virtual machines act separate from each other.
+     + `Hardware Virtual Machine (HVM)`: It is a fully virtualized hardware, where all the virtual machines act separate from each other.
 These virtual machines boot by executing a master boot record in the root block device of your image.
-     + Paravirtualization (PV): Paravirtualization-GRUB is the bootloader that boots the PV AMIs.
+     + `Paravirtualization (PV)`: Paravirtualization-GRUB is the bootloader that boots the PV AMIs.
 The PV-GRUB chain loads the kernel specified in the menu.
-     + Paravirtualization on HVM: PV on HVM helps operating systems take advantage of storage and network I/O available through the host.
+     + `Paravirtualization on HVM`: PV on HVM helps operating systems take advantage of storage and network I/O available through the host.

 116. Name some of the AWS services that are not region-specific
      + IAM